 |Mesalamine Delayed-Release Tablets

 (800 mg Tablet)

 (N = 727)

-Zaldyon tablet, the adverse events listed below have been reported in postmarketing experience with other mesalamine-containing products or products that are metabolized to mesalamine.
+The following adverse reactions have been identified during post-approval use of mesalamine delayed-release tablets or other mesalamine-containing products or products that are metabolized to mesalamine.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Body as a Whole